Open Source 2D CAD

 To use the ECMAScript interface to extend QCAD or develop new applications based on QCAD technology, all you need is a regular QCAD single user license.
 Every QCAD user may use the ECMAScript interface and distribute any modifications and additions to anyone else with a valid QCAD license on their own terms.

 The figure below shows some of the main functionality that is covered by Qt and the QCAD Application Framework.
 Qt covers the generic functionality that is usually seen in all kinds of desktop applications and is not directly related to CAD.
-The QCAD Application Framework offers CAD specific functionality such as a CAD Core, DXF and DWG export and import, a powerful graphics view, and so on.
+The QCAD Application Framework offers CAD specific functionality such as a CAD Core, DXF export and import, a powerful graphics view, and so on.
 The ECMAScript files put the available functionality together into an application.

 The ECMAScript interface of the QCAD Application Framework can be used to very rapidly build and extend CAD specific applications.